 I've also recommended some wide mouth jars below that are both beautiful and practical.

-Here are some other beautiful jars to gift this homemade pancake mix:
+Here are some other beautiful jars to gift this DIY pancake mix:

 - Classic square clip top Kilner jar